Please be ready with your application reference number starting with 'P'. For example P1234567

 Section 409 of the Criminal Code stipulates behaviors that constitute this act.

-A robbery offence is considered to be a serious criminal offence and will show up on an individual's national criminal history check in QLD where there is a conviction in the court.
+A robbery offence is considered to be a serious criminal offence and will show up on an individual's Nationally Coordinated Criminal History Check in QLD where there is a conviction in the court.

 The Judge or jury finds a person guilty of a robbery charge where the victim was present, aware and threatened/scared by the action.
 Any weapon or accessory the accused used to commit such an act that the victim found threatening will make the stealing offence a robbery.